Miami Vice Squad

 The Miami Vice Squad was an indoor football team.
-They are a 2007 expansion member of the National Indoor Football League.
-They played their home games at the BankUnited Center in Coral Gables, Florida.
-Florida Division suspended in early 2007.
+They were a 2007 expansion member of the National Indoor Football League.
+They intended to play their home games at the BankUnited Center in Coral Gables, Florida but with 3 or their 4 games that season postponed, when the Florida Division suspended in early 2007, they had played only one game.
+They beat the Port St. Lucie Mustangs 57-17.